zulip/zulip/tools/droplets/README.md

 1. Get the `ssh` key for `base.zulipdev.org` from Tim, Vishnu or Rishi.
 1. Log in to the Zulip organization view, rather than via your personal account.
-1. Create a new droplet in Digital Ocean with 2GB RAM and `base.zulipdev.org` as the SSH authentication key.
+1. Create a new droplet in DigitalOcean with 2GB RAM and `base.zulipdev.org` as the SSH authentication key.
 1. Login to the droplet as root user.
 Make sure to point the SSH program to the private key of `base.zulipdev.org` during this step.